jfcrenshaw/pzflow-paper/README.md

 To Do:

 - clean up the train ensemble script
-- fix the artifact in the pz posteriors at z=3 (probably doable by increasing the redshift range?)
+- fix the artifact in the pz posteriors at z=3 (probably doable by increasing the redshift range to 3.5?)
 - when combining the loss dictionaries for the ensemble training, wrap the losses in float() so that they're not jax arrays and can be unpickled
+- create a plot of the ensemble training losses
+- write appendix A
 - add posterior estimation with missing u bands and add the missing u band variety to all of the metrics
+- actually write the photo-z section
+- write the conclusion and intro
+- insert all the citations